The Male Challenge asks men and boys to evolve consciously rather than randomly

-Many gender scholars (my self included) believe the future sustainability of the world depends on changing the dominant male narrative, building a critical mass of ‘conscious males and females.’
+Many gender scholars believe the future sustainability of the world depends on changing the dominant male narrative and building a critical mass of ‘conscious males and females.’

-Some aspects of the old male narrative (the macho bits) that underpins or informs toxic male behaviours is a suicidal narrative.
-This is a dominator model complete with the memes of dominating other people and nature.
+It is a self destructive or suicidal narrative which feeds the dominator model complete with the ’embedded’ memes of dominating other people and nature.

-The partnership or global village/planetary stewardship model is much more sustainable.
-For example; the dominator model is a poor mix with modern technology and weaponry.
-The safety and longevity of women, children, other men and ‘mother nature’ requires sufficient numbers of conscious caring men who work alongside conscious caring women.
+In contrast – the partnership model (global village/planetary stewardship ) is more sustainable.
+The safety of women, children, other men and ‘mother nature’ requires sufficient numbers of conscious caring men prepared to work alongside conscious caring women.

 The masculine prisons:

-I’ve worked with young men in a juvenile prison in Oregon and Juvenile Justice Courts in Australia.
-Before they were sentenced, these boys and young men were already in prison.
+I’ve worked with young men in a juvenile prison in Oregon and in Juvenile Justice Courts in Australia.
+But before they were sentenced, these boys and young men were already in prison.

-THEIR PRISONS: The mental/social prison of ‘false masculinity,’ (the old male narrative/’story’) sets them up as macho boys or men – often leading to criminal or anti-social activity – followed by time in a juvenile prison.
+Prisons: The mental/social prison of ‘false masculinity,’ sets them up as macho boys or men, often leading to criminal or anti-social activity, often followed by time in a prison.
 Both prisons have walls.
-The first walls are mental, emotional & social – the others are physical walls of concrete and razor wire.
+The first walls are mental, emotional & social, the others are physical walls of concrete and razor wire.

-As we attempt to help boys grow into good men we need to show them how to ‘get out of jail free’ – how to gain their release from the prison of ‘false masculinity.’
+As we attempt to help boys grow into good men we can show them how to ‘get out of jail free’ or how to gain their release from the prison of ‘false masculinity.’

 This false masculinity is an old fashioned meme; totally inappropriate for the times we live in.
 It is as irrational as many other old superstitions; e.g. ‘flat earth thinking.’

-As ‘good’ men we need to change how some males treat women who represent about 50% of the global population.
+As ‘good’ men we need to change how some males treat women who of course represent about 50% of the global population.

-Think about it: By abusing women we abuse the place of our birth; where we came from; where we took shelter for 9 months.
-We need to honour and respect this place – a woman’s body – our place – our beginning.
+We are all born inside a woman: By abusing women we also abuse the place of our birth; the place we came from; where we took shelter for 9 months.
+We need to learn to honour and respect this place – a woman’s body – our place – our beginning.